Retirement Living Hub

 Managing Your Waitlist Status

 Once you are on a waitlist, your engagement does not end.
 Active management helps maintain your position and ensures you are ready when a spot becomes available.
 Think of it as an ongoing dialogue with the community.
+I certainly did, treating it like a project I was managing, with regular check-ins and updates.

 • Stay in Regular Contact: Periodically check in with the admissions or marketing team.
 A phone call or email every few months shows continued interest.
 It also allows you to update your contact information or preferences.

 • Participate in Community Events: Many communities invite waitlist members to special events, lectures, or social gatherings.
 Attending these events allows you to further immerse yourself, meet residents, and reinforce your commitment.
+Dorothy, being the social one who talks to strangers at the pool, was a natural at this once she got on board with the move.

 • Update Your Information: Inform the community of any changes to your health, financial situation, or contact details.
 This ensures they have the most current information when contacting you.